webplatform/docs/css/properties/background/index.md

     <p>My background is marble.</p>
   </body>
 </html>
-The ‘::first-line’ pseudo-element is like an inline-level element for the purposes of the background (see section 5.12.1 of [CSS21]).
+|Notes=The ‘::first-line’ pseudo-element is like an inline-level element for the purposes of the background (see section 5.12.1 of [CSS21]).
 That means, e.g., that in a left-justified first line, the background does not necessarily extend all the way to the right margin.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification